COSD-PANDA/streetsSD/src/_includes/modals/text/help_modal.md

 <span id="street-rep-concrete">**Concrete** - Repairs to concrete streets range from patching with asphalt to removal and replacement of isolated concrete panels and complete reconstruction of the entire roadway when warranted.</span>

-<span id="street-rep-slurry">**Slurry Seal** - Slurry sealing repair uses a mixture of sand and an emulsion of petroleum products to coat a street surface up to 3/8 of an inch think.
+<span id="street-rep-slurry">**Slurry Seal** - Slurry sealing repair uses a mixture of sand and an emulsion of petroleum products to coat a street surface up to 3/8 of an inch thick.
 A slurry seal coating is not a complete resurfacing treatment and is used to preserve and prolong the state of asphalt pavements in ‘fair’ to ‘good’ condition.
 As part of this process, crack sealing and small surface repairs may be conducted before the sealing effort.</span>